avivsarig/avivsarig/README.md

 - **[Genetic filter/parser](https://github.com/avivsarig/VCFParser)** - for processing genetic variant data for a biotech interview.
 Provided me with insights about data-hygiene and data-flow performance.

 ### The rest
-Mostly leftovers from past courses I took in the past, and never deleted for some reason.
+Mostly leftovers from past courses I took, and never deleted for some reason.

 ---